gjpelletier/delta_method/README.md

-# Nonlinear regression using lmfit combined with using the delta method to estimate confidence intervals and prediction intervals**
+# Nonlinear regression using the delta method to estimate confidence intervals and prediction intervals**

 **delta_method**